-However, ENBRI does sate that the use of timber needs to be complemented with innovation when it comes to improving its resistance to degradation.
+However, ENBRI does state that the use of timber needs to be complemented with innovation when it comes to improving its resistance to degradation.

-For example: the use of greener, newer materials is being encouraged by new building standards such as Passivhaus.
+For example, the use of greener, newer materials are being encouraged by new building standards such as Passivhaus.
 This energy performance standard focuses on dramatically reducing the requirement for space heating and cooling and creating excellent air quality.
 According to Passivhaus.co.uk, the heating requirement in a Passivhaus is reduced to the point where traditional heating systems are no longer essential.

 It works, too: according to QFinance, the Passivhaus standard can lead to up to heating requirement cuts of up to 85%.

 Sustainable new materials and greener guidelines are excellent ways for construction firms to make a positive impact on the environment.
 But it’s possible to go even further by making your business processes greener and more future-proof too.

 We’ve already talked about tech like the Nest thermostat that helps reduce carbon footprints, but there are other, less obvious ways that embracing new technology can help you run a greener business.

 For instance, you could take steps to reduce the amount of paper you and your colleagues use.
 According to The World Counts, paper accounts for 50% of waste generated by businesses.
 Imagine the paper you could save by (further) digitizing your administrative processes.